Why did you set your new adventure novel in Iceland?

-Why did you set your new mystery novel in a cemetery?
+Why did you set your mystery novels in a historic cemetery?
 Don’t you know there are ghosts?

 I live in downtown Halifax and am surrounded by historic cemeteries, with some of the gravestones dating back to the 1700’s.
 It was only a matter of time before I poked around in them.
 There are plenty of untold stories in cemeteries: the eroded words too hard to read, the mysterious carved symbols, the heavy gravestones that have toppled face-first to the ground.
-I included all those details in The Spotted Dog Last Seen.
+I included all those details in The Spotted Dog Last Seen and The Missing Dog is Spotted.
 But no, I don’t believe in ghosts, even though I’ve had a few encounters.

 Is it true that when you were growing up, your heroes were astronauts?

 Yes.
 I remember watching our little black-and-white television set and saw Neil Armstrong land on the moon.
-One of my prized possessions is the cover of my first Martin Bridge book, Ready for Takeoff, which was signed by John Glenn, the first astronaut to circle around the earth.
+One of my prized possessions is the cover of my first Martin Bridge book, Ready for Takeoff, which was signed by John Glenn, the first astronaut to orbit the earth.

 Why do you like to write?